 By Bert Sarkinnen, Arrow Timber Framing

-My first experience with Timberline Lodge was awe-inspiring.
-My family enjoyed a snowboarding outing here in the winter of 2007; this was just five years after I had first fallen in love with the craft of timber framing.
+My first experience with Timberline Lodge on the southern slopes of Mount Hood in Oregon was an awe-inspiring visit in 2007.
+My family came for a snowboarding outing \ that winter, and it was five years after I had first fallen in love with the craft of timber framing.

 Before hitting the slopes, I spent some time admiring the beauty of the lodge’s architecture.
 Timberline has the classic Civilian Conservation Corps architectural touches which were a trademark for many projects here in the Northwest.
 But Timberline Lodge also has unique touches, such as how its footprint and silhouette allow it to nestle into the mountainside.
 To me, everything about it then seemed picture perfect: the snow on the roof, the fading sunlight, and Mt.
 Hood in the background.